Download App

 Chapter 3: Chapter 2

 "Where the hell is he?!
-I know he arrived and I have given him enough time to clean up, so where is he?!"
+I know he arrived.
+I gave him half an hour to clean up, so where is he?!"
 A woman screeched.
 I could hear the loud tappings of her heels as she grew closer to my room.

 "My lady, he must rest.
 He'd been gone for almost a week.
-I'm sure he'll-" a softer and more quiet voice called out.
+I'm sure he'll-" a softer, quiet voice called out.

 "No!
 I don't want to wait for him to call me!
 I wanna talk to him now!"
-My sister whined.
+Naeva, my sister, whined.

 I huffed a breath and pulled myself from the bed.
 I looked out the window to see the sun rising.
 I must have slept through the night past sun up.

-As I walked to the door, I tied the robe together but didn't bother making it tidy.
+Walking to the door, I tied the robe but didn't bother tidying it.

-The sleeves are barely hanging onto my shoulders but at least I had the decency to cover up my bottom half!
+The sleeves barely hang onto my shoulders, but at least I had the decency to cover up my bottom half!

 "You wanted to talk to me, dear sister?"
 I asked her as I leaned against the door frame.